luijkr/blog/_drafts/for-each-databricks-workflows.md

 dbutils.jobs.taskValues.set(key="countries", value=values)
 ```

 The job below now looks almost identical to the one created for Level 1, except that we have added an extra step at the beginning.
 This extra step sets the task values.
 In addition, the value for the *Inputs* option is also slightly different.
 We now **use the `countries` task values set in the `Set_Parameters` task**.
-Referencing each element in the inner child task remains the same - *i.e.,*, `{{input}}`.
+Referencing each element in the inner child task remains the same - *i.e.,*, {% raw %}`{{ input }}`{% endraw %}.

 ![Level 2 Job](/assets/img/blog/for-each-level-2.png){: width="75%" style="display: block; margin: 0 auto" }
 Task values set in the *Set_Parameters* task are accessed in the *Input* field
 {:.figure}

 ### 🧙‍♂️ Level 3: Nested For Each Loops

-When you’ve gotten this far, *you now truly are a wizard, Harry!* 😉

 A logical next step would be to use nested for loops.
 For example, within each country we also want to loop over some of its cities.
 This is **not natively supported in Workflows**.
 However, as a workaround, we could **use *For Each* to call another job**.
 Given the input below, we would create a second job - also containing a *For Each* task - looping over the provided cities.